A Midwestern Tragedy

 Larry Ade worked as an assistant cashier at the Century Plaza building’s Mid-Continent Investments.
 At 2:45, he left the office to copy some documents at a nearby print shop.

 Larry stood at the southwest corner of Douglas and Main.
-As he waited for the light to change, Larry heard a loud crack and felt something fly by his shoulder…
+As he waited for the light to change, Larry felt something fly by his shoulder…

 -